JDoy5519/faqbot/LAUNCH_PLAN.md

 - does settings exist within billing or is this seperate?
 - dashboard needs to be a bit more visually appealing and user friendly
 - optional bot in chat need to be dropdown and compulsory or at least have a default
+- what is going to be the true behaviour of the site as in there is not 'homepage' where are re-directing traffic/using for admin login etc.

 **Target branch:** `deploy/production`
 **Outcome:** live deployment, ready for real payments.